Lealzzera/daily-diet-back-end/README.md

 ## Non-functional Requirements

-- [] To hash user's password it has to use bycript lib
+- [] To hash user's password it has to use bcript lib
 - [] It'll be used PostgreSQL database